-- Promiscuous (listen-only) mode: [assignment: list of interface types]; - Inline (data pass-through) mode: [assignment: list of interface types]; - Management mode: [assignment: list of interface types]; - [selection: - Session-reset-capable interfaces: [assignment: list of interface types]; - [Assignment: other interface types [assignment: list of interface types]]; - o and no other interface types].
+- Promiscuous (listen-only) mode: [assignment: list of interface types]; - Inline (data pass-through) mode: [assignment: list of interface types]; - Management mode: [assignment: list of interface types]; - [selection: - Session-reset-capable interfaces: [assignment: list of session-reset-capable interfaces]; - [assignment: other interface types]; - o no other interface types].

-Application note: Interface types may be Ethernet, GigabitEthernet, etc. Promiscuous interfaces are ones that listen to network traffic for the sole purpose of inspecting the traffic, but do not provide any OSI Layer 2, Layer 3, or higher layer functionality, so network services are not listening on the interface, and no IP protocol stack enabled on the interface so no IP address is assigned to the interface.
+Application Note: Interface types may be Ethernet, Gigabit Ethernet, etc. Promiscuous interfaces are ones that listen to network traffic for the sole purpose of inspecting the traffic, but do not provide any OSI Layer 2, Layer 3, or higher layer functionality, so network services are not listening on the interface, and no IP protocol stack enabled on the interface so no IP address is assigned to the interface.
 Inline interfaces are interface pairings that provide a path for network traffic to traverse the TOE such that traffic flows can be blocked or modified by the TOE in real-time.
 Like promiscuous interfaces, inline interfaces typically do not support OSI Layer 3 and higher functionality, though they may provide OSI Layer 2 functionality (with MAC address assigned to the interfaces) to allow adjacent network devices to forward traffic to/through the TOE.